lukso-network/docs/docs/standards/smart-contracts/lsp9-vault.md

 function getData(bytes32 key) public view returns (bytes memory value)
 ```

-The function retrieves the data that was set for a particular `key`.
+Retrieves the data that was set for a particular `key`.

 #### Parameters: